Comparing 1511419 Ontario (OTCMKTS:CSFSF) & FinVolution Group (NYSE:FINV)

-FinVolution Group (NYSE:FINV) and 1511419 Ontario (OTCMKTS:CSFSF) are both finance companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, earnings, valuation and risk.
+1511419 Ontario (OTCMKTS:CSFSF) and FinVolution Group (NYSE:FINV) are both finance companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, profitability, risk, earnings and valuation.

+This table compares 1511419 Ontario and FinVolution Group’s net margins, return on equity and return on assets.

+This is a summary of recent ratings for 1511419 Ontario and FinVolution Group, as provided by MarketBeat.com.

 Earnings and Valuation

-This table compares FinVolution Group and 1511419 Ontario’s gross revenue, earnings per share and valuation.
+This table compares 1511419 Ontario and FinVolution Group’s revenue, earnings per share and valuation.

 |Gross Revenue